July through September

 How fit do I need to be?

 This tour is for experienced hikers.
 You need to be able to hike for full days, carrying a full daypack.
-Each day you will hike between five and seven hours, between 10-27 miles per day for a total of 80 miles over 12 days.
+Each day you will hike between five and seven hours, between 7-23 km (4-14 miles) per day for a total of 130 km (81 miles) over 12 days.
 The volcanic terrain can be challenging and the weather unforgiving.
 That said, if you are looking for adventure and up to the task of multiple days of full-day trekking, you’ll be rewarded immensely.

 What equipment do I need to bring?